alifsemi/alif_ml-embedded-evaluation-kit/docs/documentation.md

   `source/platform/simple`:
   These folders contain platform specific declaration and defines, such as, platform initialisation code, peripheral memory map, system registers, system specific timer implementation and other.
   Platform is built from selected components and configured cmsis device.
-The platform could be used with different profiles.
-Profile is included into the platform build based on `PLATFORM_PROFILE` build parameter.
-  Platform code is a separate CMake project, and it is built into a static library `libplatform-drivers.a`.
+It is a separate CMake project, and is built into a static library `libplatform-drivers.a`.
 It is linked into HAL library.

-- `source/profiles/bare-metal`\
-  `source/profiles/native`:
-  As mentioned before, profiles are added into platform build.
-Currently, we support bare-metal and native profiles. bare-metal contains the HAL support layer and platform initialization helpers.
-Function calls are routed to platform-specific logic at this level.

-  Native profile allows the built application to be executed on the build (native) machine, i.e. x86.
-It bypasses and stubs platform devices replacing them with standard C or C++ library calls.

 ## Models and resources